FredRex/Cryptography-Class/README.md

 # Cryptography-Class
 This is where all my crypt stuff goes, it's pretty fresh not gonna lie

+Update: The Neely Enigma Machine has been uploaded and contains a GUI with all the 8 private key ciphers learned this trimester in Cryptography

 Arithmetic Ciphers: each of these have relativly small keyspaces so I made them into "brute force" programs that run all possible keys at once for an inputted string
 1. Caesar Cipher - takes the values of each latin character as an array indexed 0 and adds a certain key (modulo 26)
 2. Multiplicative Cipher - takes value and multiplies with number relativly prime to 26